 The first step in filing a wrongful death case is determining liability.
 In many cases, it’s not just one person or organization – it may be a combination of the driver, bus company, and even bus and part manufacturers.
 Some of the common causes of fatal bus crashes include:

 - Distracted driving (texting, eating, talking or otherwise having attention off the road)

 - Driving while fatigued

 - Insufficient or improper bus maintenance

-A full investigation of the facts in the collision must be performed, particularly in a case involving fatal injuries.
-The NTSB, or National Transportation Safety Board, is often involved in investigating fatal bus accidents, issuing an analysis in six to eight weeks.
-The NTSB report, police report, and other evidence is powerful support for a wrongful death claim.
+A full investigation of the facts in the collision must be performed, particularly in cases involving fatal injuries.
+The National Transportation Safety Board (NTSB) is often involved in investigating fatal bus accidents, issuing an analysis in six to eight weeks.
+The NTSB report, police report and other evidence is powerful support for a wrongful death claim.

 - Every year, about 63,000 accidents occur that involve buses